Selvaticus/mit-6.824-2020/lab1/README.md

 We will be building something similar to the [MapReduce paper](http://research.google.com/archive/mapreduce-osdi04.pdf).

-### Notes
+**Notes:**

-This document only has summary of directions given for this lab, for full information about this lab, by the teaching staff, go [here](https://pdos.csail.mit.edu/6.824/labs/lab-mr.html)
+* This document only has summary of directions given for this lab, for full information about this lab, by the teaching staff, go [here](https://pdos.csail.mit.edu/6.824/labs/lab-mr.html)

 ## Getting Started